megumi2414/megumi2414.github.io/README.md

     permalink: /:collection/:year-:month-:day-:title:output_ext
 ```

-An optional `ordered_collections` key can be added to `_config.yaml` to control the order of collections in the sidebar:
+二十三、An optional `ordered_collections` key can be added to `_config.yaml` to control the order of collections in the sidebar:

 ```yaml
 ordered_collections: